awsdocs/aws-direct-connect-user-guide/doc_source/direct-connect-gateways-intro.md

 1. Provision a single Direct Connect Gateway for each VPC that you want to connect to your on\-premises network instead of using the same Direct Connect Gateway for multiple VPCs\.
 For example, instead of using a single Direct Connect Gateway for your development and production VPCs, use separate Direct Connect Gateways for each of these VPCs\.

 A Direct Connect gateway does not prevent traffic from being sent from one gateway association back to the gateway association itself \(for example when you have an on\-premises supernet route that contains the prefixes from the gateway association\)\.
-If you have a configuration with multiple VPCs connected to the same transit gateway, the VPCs could communicate\.
-To prevent the VPCs from communicating, use separate transit gateway attachments, and then associate a route table with the attachments that have the **blackhole** option set\.
+If you have a configuration with multiple VPCs connected to transit gateways associated to same Direct Connect gateway, the VPCs could communicate\.
+To prevent the VPCs from communicating, associate a route table with the VPC attachments that have the **blackhole** option set\.\.

 The following describe scenarios describe where you can use a Direct Connect gateway\.